 Want to learn more about what low-code platforms can do for your business processes?
-Join Kintone's annual software conference Kintone Connect to hear Rymer speak in person.
+Watch Rymer's presentation at Kintone's annual conference, Kintone Connect.
 Kintone Connect is a one-day conference dedicated to showing how Kintone’s cloud-platform helps organizations effectively manage their data and team collaboration all in one place.
-Rymer will discuss the value of low-code platforms for businesses at our upcoming Kintone Connect conference on November 2, 2018 in San Francisco, CA. To learn more about Kintone Connect or to purchase tickets, visit our official event page.

 About the Author

 Michelle is the Content Marketing Specialist at Kintone.
 She is a content marketing expert with several years in content marketing.
 She moved to San Francisco in 2015 and has experience working in small businesses, non-profits, and video production firms.
 She graduated in 2012 with a dual degree in Film and English.